pytest-visual/pytest-visual/README.md

     visual.images(augmented)
 ```

-Then run `pytest --visualize`, and open the url displayed in the terminal window (most likely `http://127.0.0.1:54545`).
+Then run `pytest --visualize`, and open the url displayed in the terminal window (usually `http://127.0.0.1:54545`).
 If the visualization looks OK, click "Accept", and pytest should complete with success.

 You should see the following output:
 ![A before and after image showing the effect of data augmentation on a picture of a dog.](examples/screenshots/data_augmentation.jpg?raw=true)